xylee95/MD-PGT/README.md

 - update_functions.py : all functions related to update rules and consensus for MDPG and MDPGT

 Both MDPG and MDPGT has the option of using Minibatch Initialization to compute batch gradient surrogate.

+# To do:
+- Implemeny different consensus topology using adj matrix instead of global average